2009 Georgian demonstrations

-In 2009, a mass rally by a coalition of opposition parties in took place in Georgia against the government of President Mikheil Saakashvili.
+In 2009, a mass rally by a coalition of opposition parties took place in Georgia against the government of President Mikheil Saakashvili.
 Thousands of people demonstrated, mainly in the capital, Tbilisi, starting on 9 April 2009, demanding Saakashvili's resignation.
 On the first day of demonstrations, up to 40,000 people gathered in Tbilisi.
 Protests continued for over three months, although fewer people participated as time passed than during the first days.
 On 26 May 2009, the Georgian Independence Day, 60,000 protesters took part.
 Although peaceful at first, there were incidents of fighting between the Georgian police and protesters.
 The daily rallies gradually dwindled and ended, without achieving any tangible results, on 24 July –107 days after they kicked off.

 Opposition plans

 On 27 March 2009, 13 opposition parties agreed to hold a joint rally to demand Saakashvili's resignation in an announcement named Manifesto of Unity.
 It was signed by Alliance for Freedom (uniting Party of Freedom; Party of Women for Justice and Equality; Traditionalists and Party of Future); Conservative Party (leaders – Kakha Kukava and Zviad Dzidziguri); Democratic Movement–United Georgia (led by Nino Burjanadze); Georgia's Way (led by Salome Zourabichvili); Industrialists Party (led by Zurab Tkemaladze and beer magnate Gogi Topadze); Movement for United Georgia (founded by ex-defense minister Irakli Okruashvili); Party of People (led by Koba Davitashvili); and the Alliance for Georgia, uniting New Rights, Republican Party and a political team of Irakli Alasania, who had earlier showed reservations about joining the manifestations.
 Levan Gachechiladze, a former opposition presidential candidate, has joined the document as an individual politician.

-According to Eka Beselia, a spokeswoman for the For a United Georgia party, the protest is intended to change power in a constitutional way.
-"The action will be halted only when the power of Saakashvili comes to an end.
-We'll force him by a peaceful but nation-wide protest to resign," Beselia said on 13 March.
 Salome Zourabichvili stressed on 8 April, that the demonstrators will remain on the streets until the president steps down.

 The date of 9 April 2009, was chosen because it will be the 20-year anniversary of the day when 20 people died as Soviet Red Army troops dispersed a pro-independence rally in Tbilisi.

 Opposition parties have accused Saakashvili of concentrating power to himself, using riot police to crush opposition rallies in 2007 and for the disaster of the 2008 South Ossetia war.
 "I don't think that it should be a surprise that after we lost 20% of Georgian territory and have no democracy in the country, we are asking for the resignation of the president," opposition leader Nino Burjanadze said.